ABOUT INDIAN COMMUNITY SCHOOL:

-The Indian Community School (“ICS”) receives funding for its operating costs through distributions received from the ICS Support Organization the (“SO”).
-The SO is a Wisconsin not for profit corporation that has been established to invest and manage investment assets for ICS’s benefit with a goal of maximizing sustainable spending for ICS’s educational purposes in perpetuity.
+Indian Community School (ICS) receives funding for its operating costs through distributions received from the ICS Support Organization (SO).
+The SO is a Wisconsin not-for-profit corporation that has been established to invest and manage investment assets for ICS’s benefit with a goal of maximizing sustainable spending for ICS’s educational purposes in perpetuity.

-Scholarships to attend private high schools are available to qualifying students.
+Scholarships to attend private high schools are available to qualifying ICS students.

 Accreditation and Partnerships